mindbody/MBDebugPanel/README.md

 A detailed description of all available APIs is visible in `MBDebugPanel.h`

+A number of common utility selectors can be found in `UIViewController+MBDebugPanel.h` including simplified ways to open the Debug Panel as well as add a gesture recognizer programatically to trigger opening of the Debug Panel.

 ## Demo App

 To run the example project; clone the repo and open `MBDebugPanel.xcworkspace`.
 Select and run the Demo app's scheme.